Foreign Tax Credits (FTC) vs Foreign Earned Income Exclusion (FEIE)

 Unlike most countries, US citizens and US resident aliens are subject to US tax on their worldwide income even if they are not a tax resident in the US.

-Unlike Foreign Tax Credits, Foreign Earned Income Exclusion excludes certain income from your US tax liability rather than being issued with tax credits following your tax return.
+Unlike Foreign Tax Credits, the Foreign Earned Income Exclusion excludes certain income from your US tax liability, rather than tax credits which are applied as a credit towards your tax liability.

 To qualify for FEIE you would need to earn income from another country and meet one of the following criteria:

-• Be an American citizen and you are a tax resident of another country, specifically for an uninterrupted period which includes an entire US tax year.
+- Be an American citizen and a tax resident of another country, specifically for an uninterrupted period which includes an entire US tax year.

 Maximum Annual Exclusion Amount

 The annual maximum exclusion amount (i.e. the maximum amount of foreign earnings you can exclude each tax year under FEIE) increases each tax year in line with inflation.
-For tax year 2023, the maximum exclusion amount is $120,000.
-This means that if you earn over $120,000 in foreign income in tax year 2023, you can only exclude up to $120,000 for that tax year.
+For tax year 2024, the maximum exclusion amount is $126,500.
+This means if you earn over $126,500 in foreign income in tax year 2024, you can only exclude up to $126,500 for that tax year.

-Any amount over this figure will still be subject to US tax, so if you earned $145,000 from foreign income sources in 2023 and were eligible for FEIE, you would be able to exclude $120,000 from US tax but have to pay US tax on the remaining $25,000.
+Any amount over this figure will still be subject to US tax, so if you earned $150,000 from foreign income sources in 2024 and were eligible for FEIE, you would be able to exclude $126,500 from US tax but you would be subject to US tax on the remaining $23,500.
+However, you can use foreign tax credits on the remainder.

-For reference, previous years’ annual maximum exclusion amount are as follows:
+For reference, previous years’ annual maximum exclusion amounts are as follows:

 FEIE Qualifying Income Sources